·

 Pont Albert Ier, Major bridge in central Liège, Belgium.

-The Albert I Bridge spans 170 meters across the Meuse River with a main span of 125 meters and features reinforced concrete construction.
+The Albert I Bridge crosses the Meuse River with a main span of 125 meters and features reinforced concrete construction.
+A lower-level passage beneath the roadway allows pedestrians and cyclists to access the RAVeL W7 pathway network that runs along the river.

 Discover hidden gems everywhere you go!